tomshanley/d3-spiral-heatmap/README.md

 The chart was based on the answer given to [an R Stack Overflow question](https://stackoverflow.com/questions/41603341/spiral-barplot-using-ggplot-coord-polar-condegram).

+A spiral heatmap is useful for displaying periodic datasets, and you want a continuous series without visual breaks at certain points (for example at the end and beginning of the calendar year).

 # Example

 [<img alt="Spiral heatmap" src="/img/spiral-heatmap.png">](https://bl.ocks.org/tomshanley/4080b28445785939b3f043b8c5b63e22)